Posts in essays

 I know fear all too well because it’s loud.
 It flails its arms helplessly and pleads against the outlandish creativity and its little offspring dreams to stay quiet, stay where it’s safe.
 It pleads with courage to stay there, too, because as far as fear is concerned you just never can tell when courage will do something foolish and get you into a situation that will cause you untold embarrassment.
 And once that happens, courage will leave you there, and fear will be the only one to keep you company.
 Oh, except shame.
 And regret.
 And anguish.
 Its kin.

 But courage doesn’t really leave.
 It just does what fear, in its blind panic, has trained it so well to do: it gets quiet.
+The work, then, is to call it back out, gently, and to grow valiant in the knowledge that it’s just as strong and just as reliable even if it doesn’t shake your bones with its volume.

 on anxiety and embracing our vulnerable truths

 The perceived nature of vulnerabilities is that they’re weaknesses, but I think that’s wrong.
 I think sometimes what makes us vulnerable is our greatest source of strength, because it teaches us strong things: like courage and how to love and what it takes to be kind.
 I’m grateful for my vulnerability because it’s put me on a path of learning self-compassion, gentleness, and living from a place of simple grace.
 It’s been the motivation to develop practices that let me connect to life in ways I never would have imagined.
+Even though it can sometimes be hard to leave the house and it’s always hard to make eye contact with strangers; even though at twenty-six big achievements can sometimes be seemingly small things like driving a car or making a phone call; even though it’s easy to feel stunted and fearful and embarrassed, the practices of learning to live in love rather than fear have made me feel just as in-touch with – and part of – the beauty of life as someone who travels the world.

 things audrey hepburn taught me